Romecodes/alx-low_level_programming/README.md

-my first readme on C programming
+a README on double link